homeinfra/demers-qnap/README.md

   PreferredAuthentications publickey
   IdentityFile <private key>
 ```
-4. Open a remote session in VS Code, on Qnap, and open this repository on
+4. Open a remote session in VS Code, on Qnap, and open this git repository folder which should already be on the server following the installation above.

 ### TODO

-- [ ] SOPS+AGE
+- [ ] Configure AGE Key
 - [ ] Config library (.env files)
 - [ ] PCI Passthrough
 - [ ] Fans and sensors
 - [ ] 10Gbe NIC driver
 - [ ] LCD
+- [ ] XCP-ng email notifications
+- [ ] NUT UPS support
+- [ ] TrueNAS VM creation
 - [ ] Linter (pre-commit hook)

+### Nice to have

+- [ ] When generating a new key for github, use the github CLI to install it